diffblue/gitlab/doc/api/users.md

 - `201 OK` on success.
 - `404 User Not Found` if the user cannot be found.
-- `403 Forbidden` when trying to unban a user that is blocked by LDAP synchronization or is deactivated.
+- `403 Forbidden` when trying to unban a user that is not banned.

 ### Get user contribution events